Los Angeles SUV Rollover Accident Lawyers

 The violent force involved in a rollover accident can cause the brain to slam against the skull, leading to traumatic brain injuries (TBI).
 Symptoms of TBI can range from mild headaches and dizziness to severe memory loss and impaired cognitive function.

 Rollover accidents can also cause external head injuries, such as concussions, skull fractures, and facial injuries.
-These injuries can range from mild to life-threatening and can result in long-term disabilities.
+These injuries can range from mild to life-threatening and may result in long-term disabilities.

 Whiplash Injuries